Online Learning Capacity Building Institute (2019)

 - promote the inclusive design of online learning technology and practices through the application of universal design principles and strategies,

-- seek to increase their understanding of issues surrounding the participation of students with disabilities in online learning options,
+- seek to increase their understanding of issues surrounding the participation of students with disabilities in online learning opportunities,

 - would like to access resources to help make their online learning tools welcoming to, accessible to, and usable by everyone, including those with disabilities, and/or